What Are the Dangers of Fentanyl Addiction?

 Like any addiction to a drug, dependence on fentanyl is dangerous.
 It can cause short-term and long-term health problems, lead to mental health issues, cause complications in several areas of one’s life, and lead to an overdose that may be fatal.
 As compared with other drugs, fentanyl abuse can be particularly dangerous.
 It is more potent than other opioids and is often combined with other drugs.
 These two factors increase the potential for a fatal overdose.

 Fentanyl addiction is also dangerous because of the side effects and long-term complications it can cause, from infectious diseases and organ damage to mental illness, social isolation, and financial and legal problems.

-Fortunately, fentanyl addiction treatment is available, and although this is a very difficult addiction to overcome, it is possible with dedication to professional and comprehensive treatment.
+Fortunately, world-class fentanyl addiction treatment is available, and although this is a very difficult addiction to overcome, it is possible with dedication to professional and comprehensive treatment.

 Fentanyl is an opioid drug, a synthetic substance based on the natural compound morphine.
 Other opioids include heroin and prescription narcotic painkillers like hydromorphone, hydrocodone, and oxycodone.
 Legal, prescription opioids like fentanyl are used most often to manage pain.
 Most are prescribed for moderate and chronic pain.
 Fentanyl is up to 100 times more potent than morphine, and is therefore typically prescribed for severe pain and for patients who need pain management but have become tolerant to other opioids.

 Legal, prescription fentanyl and illicit analogues of fentanyl are targeted for abuse because they produce a sense of relaxation and euphoria.
 The effect is similar to other opioids, but because of its potency may be even more intense.
 Fentanyl is even more potent than heroin.
 This high potency makes fentanyl extremely addictive.
 Misuse easily leads to addiction, but so can legal use of the drug when prescribed by a doctor.